 Citizens were angered by the tampering and protested for Svetlana to be recognised as the winner of the presidential election.
 The night after the election 3000 were arrested in Minsk due to a violent protest.
 This was not the only protest that took place as more and more violent protests took place all around the country, Thousands of people were arrested.
 Police used tear gas, rubber bullets, and stun grenades on the protestors.

-Svetlana tried to complain to the authorities but she was detained for 7 hours and then sent to expel and bar (someone) from their native country in Lithuania.
+Svetlana tried to complain to the authorities but she was detained for 7 hours and then sent to exile in Lithuania.
 She tried to negotiate a transfer of power with President Lukashenko with the help of a co-ordination council that she launched.
 The president refused to have any negotiations and detained and questioned the members of the council.
 Svetlana also appealed to the international community (including the UN) to support her and force President Lukashenko out so that Belarus can be a democracy.
 She and the other opposition leaders have been given the Sakharov Prize by the European Parliament for their bravery, strength, and effort to help their country.

-Svetlana Tikhanovskaya managed to gain the support of thousands of people and even in expel and bar (someone) from their native country is trying her best to help her country.
+Svetlana Tikhanovskaya managed to gain the support of thousands of people and even in exile is trying her best to help her country.
 Her bravery and courage is an inspiration for all of us.

 Before running for president, Tsikhanouskaya was an English teacher